Theseus: Phaedra and Hippolytus

-Phaedra, Theseus' second wife and the daughter of King Minos, bore Theseus two sons, Demophon and Acamas.
-While these two were still in their infancy, Phaedra fell in love with Hippolytus, Theseus' son by the Amazon queen Hippolyta.
+Phaedra, Theseus's second wife and the daughter of King Minos, bore Theseus two sons, Demophon and Acamas.
+While these two were still in their infancy, Phaedra fell in love with Hippolytus, Theseus's son by the Amazon queen Hippolyta.
 According to some versions of the story, Hippolytus had scorned Aphrodite to become a follower of Artemis, so Aphrodite made Phaedra fall in love with him as punishment.
 He rejected her out of chastity.

-Alternatively, in Euripides' version, Hippolytus, Phaedra's nurse told Hippolytus of her mistress's love and he swore he would not reveal the nurse as his source of information.
+Alternatively, in Euripides's version, Hippolytus, Phaedra's nurse told Hippolytus of her mistress's love and he swore he would not reveal the nurse as his source of information.
 To ensure that she would die with dignity, Phaedra wrote to Theseus on a tablet claiming that Hippolytus had raped her before hanging herself.
 Theseus believed her and used one of the three wishes he had received from Poseidon against his son.
-The curse caused Hippolytus' horses to be frightened by a sea monster, usually a bull, and drag their rider to his death.
+The curse caused Hippolytus's horses to be frightened by a sea monster, usually a bull, and to drag their rider to his death.
 Artemis would later tell Theseus the truth, promising to avenge her loyal follower on another follower of Aphrodite.

-In a version recounted by the Roman playwright Seneca, entitled Phaedra, after Phaedra told Theseus that Hippolytus had raped her, Theseus called upon Neptune (as he did Poseidon in Euripides' interpretation) to kill his son.
-Upon hearing the news of Hippolytus' death at the hands of Neptune's sea monster, Phaedra died by suicide out of guilt, for she had not intended for Hippolytus to die.
+In a version recounted by the Roman playwright Seneca, entitled Phaedra, after Phaedra told Theseus that Hippolytus had raped her, Theseus called upon Neptune (as he did Poseidon in Euripides's interpretation) to kill his son.
+Upon hearing the news of Hippolytus's death at the hands of Neptune's sea monster, Phaedra committed suicide out of guilt, for she had not intended for Hippolytus to die.

 In yet another version, Phaedra simply told Theseus Hippolytus had raped her and did not kill herself.
 Dionysus sent a wild bull that terrified Hippolytus's horses.

 A cult grew up around Hippolytus, associated with the cult of Aphrodite.
 Girls who were about to be married offered locks of their hair to him.
 The cult believed that Asclepius had resurrected Hippolytus and that he lived in a sacred forest near Aricia in Latium.